Mole Valley District Council provides free household medical waste collections of sharps boxes and orange sacks.

 - 'Peg' or stomach feeding equipment

-- empty saline or glucose IV bags from home dialysis
+- empty saline or glucose IV bags and tubing from home dialysis

 - incontinence pads